Skip to main content

 Article 19 is a human rights organisation with a specific mandate and focus on the defence and promotion of freedom of expression and freedom of information worldwide.

-Committee on Free Access to Information and Freedom of Expression (FAIFE) The overall objective of IFLA/FAIFE is to raise awareness of the essential correlation between the library concept and the values of intellectual freedom.
+Committee on Free Access to Information and Freedom of Expression (FAIFE) is part of the International Federation of Library Associations and Institutions (IFLA).
+The overall objective of IFLA/FAIFE is to raise awareness of the essential correlation between the library concept and the values of intellectual freedom.

 International Freedom of Expression Exchange (IFEX) runs the world’s most comprehensive free expression information service through its daily Alerts, weekly IFEX Communiqué newsletter, free expression headlines Digest and website.

-FREEMUSE – The World Forum on Music and Censorship is an independent international organisation which advocates freedom of expression for musicians and composers worldwide.
+FREEMUSE is an independent, international non-governmental organisation advocating for freedom of artistic expression and cultural diversity.
+It is sponsored by the World Forum on Music and Censorship, an independent international organisation which advocates freedom of expression for musicians and composers worldwide.

 Network of Concerned Historians (NCH) wants to provide a bridge between international human rights organizations campaigning for censored or persecuted historians (and others concerned with the past) and the global community of historians.